 Hereditary Spherocytosis and Hereditary Elliptocytosis

 In hereditary elliptocytosis, genetic mutations result in weakness of the cytoskeleton of the cell, leading to deformation of the cell.
 The abnormally shaped RBCs are taken up and destroyed by the spleen.

-RBC fragility is characteristically increased, but in mild cases, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 h.
+RBC fragility is characteristically increased, but in mild cases of either hereditary spherocytosis or hereditary elliptocytosis, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 hours.
 RBC autohemolysis is increased and can be corrected by the addition of glucose.
 The direct antiglobulin test results are negative.

 Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
 It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
 If the gallbladder has stones or other evidence of cholestasis, it should be removed.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.